WomenWhoCodeBoston/algorithms/challenges/StringReverse/readme.md

     * If you explain the complexity in terms of *n*, be sure to explain what *n* stands for.
 * For example, if the method is called with input parameter of "*Lovelace*", the method should update the input string object to have the value "*ecalevoL*".

-* <b>Notes</b>:
+**Notes**:
+* Do not use language provided functionality for `.reverse` and `.reverse!`.
+* You may use `.length` method provided in the language's standard libraries.
-    * Strings are not mutable in all programming languages.
-If you're coding in a language where strings are not mutable, return a new string with the characters of the input string in reverse order.
+* If you choose to code in a language in which Strings are not mutable, return a new string with each word in the input string reversed.